puppetlabs-toy-chest/wash/README.md

 ## Usage

 This prototype is built as a FUSE filesystem.
-It currently only supports viewing running containers in Docker (found from the local socket or via DOCKER environment variables) and Kubernetes (uses the currently selected context from `~/.kube/config`)
+It currently supports
+- viewing running containers and volumes in Docker (found from the local socket or via DOCKER environment variables)
+- viewing running containers and persistent volume claims in Kubernetes (uses contexts from `~/.kube/config`)
+- viewing metadata for Google Pub/Sub, Dataflow, and BigQuery (requires gcloud login and possibly setting `GOOGLE_APPLICATION_CREDENTIALS` as described in https://developers.google.com/accounts/docs/application-default-credentials)

 Mount the filesystem with
 ```